Matwoj89/Restaurant-billing-system/README.md

 Subtotal of order is extended for tax(10%) which is equal for TOTAL.

 After collecting an order user have to choose active buttons.
 There are 6 options:
-Total - summ up an order.
+Total - sum up an order.
 Calculate amount of bill.
 Check - generate bill on text area.
 Reset - turns every field on a start value.
 Exit - leave an aplication.
 This function is secured by JoptionPane with an ask to confirm closing.